 Read more reasons why everyone should do a placement year, from a student’s perspective.

-As you might expect from a university ranked 5th in the country for the proportion of UK undergraduates in employment or further study 15 months after graduating, we provide extensive support for placement students.
+As you might expect from a university ranked 5th in the country for the proportion of UK undergraduates in employment or further study 15 months after graduating (Graduate Outcomes Survey 2020, rankings for subsequent years may change), we provide extensive support for placement students.

 From your first year, you can expect to take part in a carefully designed development programme which helps you to decide what kind of employer and placement role will suit you.
 Your dedicated Student Placement Advisor will guide you on how to make successful applications to placement vacancies, many exclusive to ARU students, as well as interview tips and other tailored support to make sure you are ready for your placement.

 If you've signed up for a three-year full-time degree course and you are a UK or EU student, you may be able to switch to a placement course.
 This will depend on whether ARU has approved your course for a placement year and your faculty agreeing that you will be able to resume your final year of study when you return from your placement year.

 If you are a UK or EU student, you can do a placement internationally, which is a great way to experience working and living in a different culture.
 There are some conditions, for instance you must have the right visa to work in that country, and currently there are travel restrictions in place because of COVID-19.
 We also work with you and your proposed employer to assess the risk of your work placement for safety and security reasons.

 You still have student status while on placement and can enjoy all the benefits of your student experience, such as membership of the Students' Union.

 Additionally, you will be assigned a Placement Tutor who will make regular contact with you throughout your placement so that you feel connected and are able to reflect and learn from your experience.